Malachite

 R: You can purchase more than just 'rocks' at this shop.

-Springs in South Dakota, just south of Mt Rushmore.
-A large
+in South Dakota, just south of Mt Rushmore.
+A large number of

-number of male mammoth fossils are preserved in situ in what
+male mammoth fossils are preserved in situ in what was a

 R: The many mammoths that died in what was a sinkhole, are